JacobMDavidson/JacobMDavidson.github.io/about/index.md

     </tr>
     <tr>
       <td style="text-align: left" colspan="2">
-        Developed as a team for the Software Engineering Capstone course at the University of Illinois at Springfield, this application is a desktop version of the popular dice game Farkle.
+        Developed as a team project for the Software Engineering Capstone course at the University of Illinois at Springfield, this application is a desktop version of the popular dice game Farkle.
       </td>
     </tr>
     <tr>